shira1008/Cocktails-website/README.md

 # Cocktails website
-Using  TheCocktailDB - An open, crowd-sourced database  of drinks and cocktails from around the world.  using the free JSON api
+I learned how to fetch and display data from API and asynchronous javascript (async and await) Using  TheCocktailDB - An open, crowd-sourced database of drinks and cocktails from around the world.  using the free JSON api

+- added event listener on DOMContentLoaded - fetch and display this URL(presentDrinks.js) - https://www.thecocktaildb.com/api/json/v1/1/search.php?f=s </br>
+ meaning that by deafult when visiting the site its gonna display cocktails strating with "s"
+-  I added event listener "keyup" - in order to search for a cocktail. the event change the URL based on the value that the user wrote.
+-  U can click on each cocktail and see deatails about each one by fetching https://www.thecocktaildb.com/api/json/v1/1/lookup.php?i= whith maching id. (singleDrink.js)
+-  Rest of the  js in the src folder

 TheCocktailDB - https://www.thecocktaildb.com/